rheradio/Kconfig2logic/README.md

 **Software artifact accompanying the paper "Validating Variability Modeling Translations to Logic Applied to Kconfig" submitted to the Empirical Software Engineering journal**

-Requires recent versions of flex, bison, gperf and GNU xargs.
+It requires recent versions of flex, bison, gperf and GNU xargs.
 Tested on Linux and macOS.

 Compilation instructions: